kubewarden/rfc/rfc/0018-certificate-handling.md

 The new added reconciliation loop should check the expiration date of all the certificates used by the Kubewarden stack.
 Actually, this reconciliation loop is a runnable added to the controller manager.
-The runnable starts a ticker that verify validity of the certificates every 12 hours.
+The runnable starts a ticker that verifies validity of the certificates every 12 hours.

 If during the reconciliation loop the root CA is about to expire, that is, the certificate will expire in less than 60 days, the